Philly Parks and Rec offering bonuses up to $1,000 in lifeguard recruitment effort

 “We are really from the bottom of our hearts asking people, young people who are interested, mothers, fathers, aunts, uncles, grandparents of young people, encourage your young people to consider this as a summer job.” she said.

-Last year, Parks and Rec recruited 196 lifeguards, and was able to open 80% of the city’s pools.
+Last year, Parks and Rec recruited 285 lifeguards, and was able to open 80% of the City’s available outdoor public pools.
+The department hopes to recruit 400 lifeguards this year to fully open all available outdoor pools.
 Councilmember Curtis Jones said having adequate staffing at pools enables community members to have valuable experiences during the summer.

 “Every kid doesn’t get an opportunity in the summer to go to Disney World, and the closest they get to Disney World is pools and recreation centers just like this,” Jones said.